maoyuans/chronicles-of-terre/hidden/TBR/Timeline.md

 Sil 21, AC 1412: Lucia Veritania Azalea escapes Okeanos and passes through Issan's Maw, losing the case of Blood.
 The events of *Foul Harvest* transpires.

-Vul 4, AC 1412: Azalea gathers a party at Sangnis.
+Vup 4, AC 1412: Azalea gathers a party at Sangnis.
 The events of *Into the Maw* begins.